jerryben/automation/README.md

     - For AWS: Configure using `aws configure`.
     - For Azure: Login using `az login`.
     - For GCP: Authenticate using `gcloud auth login`.
+    - I used terraform.tfvars in some instances for easier access

 ### Running the Scripts